AndreaMariani-AM/Unsupervised_clustering_eval/scripts/workflow.md

 in deciding which visual representation is the one that can retain the highest information of my dataset.

 ## Steps

-1. Perform classical QC for single cell
+Steps that needs to be performed:
-2. Perform PCA
+1. Perform QC, normalization and PCA from Dani's scripts
-3. Decide which hyperparameter needs tuning
-4. Compute the Score/Indices for that hyperparameter
-5. Inspect the plots and decides a value for the hyperparameter
+2. Choose a certain Number of PCA (elbow method or others), then keep it fixed

-## Decide which hyperparameter need tuning
+3. Decide which hyperparameters need tuning

-1. N. of PCs
+## Hyperparameters

-2. N. of neighbors when constructing the graph
+3. Number of Neighbors when constructing the graph (k.param)
-3. Distance Metric
-4. Community detection algorithm
+4. Min dist neighbors
+5. Distance Metrics for annoy(euclidean, cosine, manhattan, hamming)
+6. Algorithm for finding clusters( OG Louvain, Louvain refinement, SLM, Leiden)

 ## Pseudo code (for now)